springernature/halfpipe-update/README.md

 [![build status](http://badger.halfpipe.io/engineering-enablement/halfpipe-update-docker)](https://concourse.halfpipe.io/teams/engineering-enablement/pipelines/halfpipe-update-docker)

-This repo builds a docker image which is designed to be used in a concourse task to self-update a pipeline.
-It ensures the pipeline configuration in Concourse matches the halfpipe file in the current git revision.
+This repo builds a docker image which is designed to be used in CI to keep the configuration in sync with the halfpipe manifest.

+There are scripts for Concourse (`update-pipeline`) and GitHub Actions (`update-actions-workflow`).

-See <https://docs.halfpipe.io/auto-updating-pipelines/> for more info on using it.
+See <https://ee.public.springernature.app/rel-eng/halfpipe/features/> for more info on using it.

-### How it works
+## Concourse
 1. Update fly.

 2. Update halfpipe.